themattbirch/Portfolio/src/content/posts/tips-small-business-owners-create-value-proposition.md

 date: 02/13/2023
 featured: false
 image: /assets/images/small-business-owner-collaboration.jpg
-title: Tips for small business owners to create a value proposition
+title: "Tips for small business owners to create a value proposition"
 description: Learn essential tips for small business owners on how to craft a compelling value proposition that clearly communicates your brand’s unique benefits and sets you apart from the competition.
 ---

+# Tips for small business owners to create a value proposition

 There were over 30.2 million registered businesses in the United States in 2020, so standing out from the rest of the pack continues to grow in importance.